oracle-livelabs/database/edition-based-redefinition/lb-genschema/lb-genschema.md

 ![controller Path](images/controller-path.png " ")

-You have successfully genereated the schema log using Liquibase for the HR schema [proceed to the next lab](#next)
+You have successfully generated the schema log using Liquibase for the HR schema [proceed to the next lab](#next) to modify directory and sync metadata.

-## Acknowledgements ##
+## Acknowledgements

-- Author - Ludovico Caldara and Suraj Ramesh
+- Authors - Ludovico Caldara,Senior Principal Product Manager,Oracle MAA PM Team and Suraj Ramesh,Principal Product Manager,Oracle MAA PM Team
-- Last Updated By/Date -Suraj Ramesh, Jan 2023
+- Last Updated By/Date - Suraj Ramesh, Jan 2023